PacktPublishing/Salesforce-Platform-Enterprise-Architecture-4th-Edition/README.md

 # Salesforce Platform Enterprise Architecture - Fourth Edition
 This is the code repository for [Salesforce Platform Enterprise Architecture - Fourth Edition](https://www.amazon.com/Salesforce-Platform-Enterprise-Architecture-applications/dp/1804619779/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=&sr=), published by Packt.
+****Important****: The code snippets for each chapters are in the respective chapter-wise branch of the repository.

 **A must-read guide to help you architect and deliver packaged applications for enterprise needs**